david-lev/pywa/docs/source/content/client/overview.rst

    * - :meth:`~WhatsApp.mark_message_as_read`
      - Mark a message as read
    * - :meth:`~WhatsApp.indicate_typing`
-     - Indicate typing
+     - Indicate typing status to the user

-Handling updates
+Handling Updates
 ----------------

+Register event handlers to listen for updates:

 .. list-table::
    :widths: 40 60